 Tank Vehicle.
 Any tank truck, tank full-trailer, or tractor and tank semi-trailer combination.

 Vapor Pressure.
-The pressure measured in psi (kPa) absolute exerted by a liquid, as determined by the Standard Method of Test for Vapor Pressure of Petroleum Products (Reid Method), ASTM D-323-72.
+The pressure measured in psi (absolute) (mm Hg) exerted by a liquid, as determined by ASTM D-323-82, Standard Method of Test for Vapor Pressure of Petroleum Products (Reid Method).